theosotr/cynthia-eval/README.md

 Notice that when creating a new container, we also boost the database servers of
-MySQL, PostgreSQL, and MS SQL Server so that they can be ready for use.
+MySQL, PostgreSQL, and MS SQL Server so that they are ready for use.

 ## Basic Usage